Sceptre/sceptre/docs/_source/docs/stack_config.rst

    If you set the value of ``sceptre_role_session_duration`` to a number that *GREATER* than 3600, you will need to make sure that the ``sceptre_role`` has a configuration of ``MaxSessionDuration``, and its value is *GREATER* than or equal to the value of ``sceptre_role_session_duration``.

-For more information on this configuration, its implications, and its uses, see :ref:`Sceptre and IAM: sceptre_role_session_duration <sceptre_role_permissions>`.

 sceptre_user_data
 ~~~~~~~~~~~~~~~~~